SweetsForCode/Dicee-iOS13/README.md

 # Dicee
 Dicee was provided by the world's best online programming courses, The App Brewery !(https://appbrewery.com/?_ga=2.135849209.932060850.1708224738-1319108131.1707594403)

 ## My Goal

 My Goal of this tutorial is to refresh my memory on Swift 5.0 and the fundamental basics of Swift programming.

 ## What I created

-We’re going to make a Las Vegas dice app.
-You can make the die roll at the press of a button or by shaking your phone.
-With this app in your pocket, you’ll be fully set up to settle any score on the go!
 Through this course I created a _Las Vegas Dice App_.
 I was able to create randomization through Swift's built in .randomElement() function.
 I was also able to get a refresher on Arrays, UIImages, Views, Buttons, UIOutlets & UIActions.

 ## What I learned